What Role Does Mineral Extraction Play In The Economy?

 Role Does Mineral Extraction

-The economy has been powered by numerous sectors in this 21st century, but mineral extraction has been one of the main pillars of the economy for centuries.
-If we take you back to prehistoric times, minerals such as flint were taken out to make tools to survive.
+The economy runs on the power of numerous sectors in the 21st century.
+Among these, mineral extraction has been one of the main pillars of the economy for centuries.
+If we take you back to prehistoric times, minerals such as flint were in usage to make tools for survival.
 As the human race revolutionized, we started extracting copper, coal, oilgas, and gold, completely changing the dynamics of the global economy.

-The gold rushes in South Africa and Western Australia are some of the prominent examples of the influence mineral extraction can have on the economy.
-In the United States of America, the minerals mining industry has created about 1 million jobs and not only this, it is also considered one of the highest-paying private sectors in the country.
+The gold rushes in South Africa and Western Australia are some of the prominent examples of the influence the extraction of minerals can have on the economy.
+In the United States of America, the minerals mining industry consists of about 1 million jobs.
+Also, this sector is one of the highest-paying private sectors in the country.

 What Is Mineral Extraction?